5 Signs Your Marketing Plan Isn’t Working…

 Here’s a great tool for checking out the overall speed and functionality of your website: PageSpeed Insights.
 Copy and paste your web address and let Google show you how well it is functioning.
 Pay close attention to the mobile score too!
 (A general guideline: any score below a 70 is bad news).
 The speed of your website is a crucial factor in how well it will rank in search engines.
 No one likes a slow website.

 Your company website should be a valuable tool for pre-selling clients and giving them a description of who you are, what you do, and how you do it.
 Flashy sites can look pretty, but that doesn’t mean they’ll make you any money.
+Regardless of your experience level, you can click here and see just what goes into a good website, then perhaps you’ll know where to start ironing out some of those creases.

 3# Searching your business name on a Google search doesn’t put you on the first page of results.